Pistonight/botw-save-state/README.md

 - `just release` to build for release configuration and produce the release zip
   - `just release-gold-rush` to build for gold rush configuration
 - `just publish` to tag the current commit with latest version
-- `just draft-release` to generate release notes
+- Upload the built release zip to GitHub manually
 - `just clean`

 ### Linking BOTW